Q: I just realized the deadline was today for the Rocket Grant proposals. Is there any flexibility in the deadline?

 Q: Should the bio be in first or third person?
 About what length is appropriate for one artist?

 A: The bio can be in either format.
 The goal is to persuade the jury that you have the attitude and experience necessary to carry out the project you propose, so do whatever works best!
-There is a word limit on that section of 500 words, but it’s good advice to always use the simplest constructions possible to express complex ideas.
+There is a word limit on that section of 500 words, but it’s good advice to always use the simplest constructions possible to express complex ideas, so briefer is just fine.
 Panelists will be reading a lot of materials, so making your writing clear, concise and engaging is very important.